Gary M. Lazarus O.D., PhD., F.A.A.O.

 Impact on the Field of Optometry

-He has been a member of the attending optometry staff at Cedars-Sinai Medical Center since 1971 and is currently serving as recording secretary.
+He is a senior member of the attending optometry staff of Cedars-Sinai Medical Center since 1971 and is currently serving as recording secretary.
 Dr. Lazarus is also pre-optometry advisor to UCLA.
 He has a certification as an HMO Consultant from the Health Administration Division of the Graduate School of Public Health at UCLA.
-Based on his HMO health administrative training, Dr. Lazarus also founded Satellite Vision Service Inc. in 1983.
+Based on his HMO health administrative training, Dr. Lazarus also founded Satellite Vision Services Inc. in 1983, and eye care PPO for Union and Industry.

-In 1973, Dr. Lazarus became a co-founder of the Retinitis Pigmentosa Foundation in Beverly Hills, as well as its spokesperson and low-vision research chairperson.
+In 1973, Dr. Lazarus became a co-founder of the Retinitis Pigmentosa Foundation in Beverly Hills, as well as its spokesperson and low vision research chairperson.
+He did many radio, television and telethon guest interviews and was later succeeded by Charlton Heston.

-A native of Los Angeles, Dr. Lazarus has practiced in Manhattan Beach, CA since 1975, when he was sponsored by the South Bay Free Clinic and the Kiwanis Club to conduct pediatric and geriatric eye screening programs respectively.
+A native of Los Angeles, Dr. Lazarus has practiced in Manhattan Beach, CA since 1975.
+During that time, he was sponsored by the South Bay Free Clinic and the Kiwanis Club to conduct pediatric and geriatric eye screening programs.

 In 1984, Dr. Lazarus received the Continuing Education Award from Southern California College of Optometry.
 Later he received the Ronald Reagan Gold Medal for Healthcare in both 2004 and 2005.
 He was also honored in 2005 by the Eye Birth Defects Foundation for 34 years of service as a Staff Eye Doctor at Cedars-Sinai Medical Center.